ksr-nivas/ngxs-dropdown-tree/README.md

 Originally forked from: https://github.com/leovo2708/ngx-treeview

-I've updated the packages to support angular 9 and fixed the breaking changes and added few new features like -> Showing selected items on the button.
+I've updated the packages to support angular 9 and fixed the breaking changes and added few new features like

+* Display selected items on the button.
--> Deleting the selected items from button itself.
+* Delete selected items from button itself by clicking small (x) icon.
--> If the number of selected items are more than 3, it will display "2 more..." (inspired by ng-select component).
+* If the number of selected items are more than 5, it will display "2 more..." (inspired by ng-select component).

-Note: The changes done are purely, to meet my requirements only.
+Note: The changes done are purely, to meet my project's requirements only.
+You can fork this and make changes to meet your requirements.

 # ngxs-dropdown-tree